 Devil’s Bridge itself is well known for the three bridges constructed on top of each other during different eras.
 You can take a walk to see both these and the Devil’s Bridge Falls.
-Dogs are welcome to do these walks on leads, but they warn you that large dogs may struggle to get through the turnstile and little dogs could struggle with all the steps.
+Dogs are welcome to do these walks on leads.
+However, they warn you that large dogs may struggle to get through the turnstile and little dogs could struggle with the steps.
 We didn’t attempt the walks because Pluto isn’t great on steps at the best of times and there really are a lot of them.

 A day trip to Aberaeron

-No holiday would be complete without going to the beach, so we headed to Aberaeron for a dose of vitamin sea.
+No holiday would be complete without going to the beach.
+So, we headed to Aberaeron for a dose of vitamin sea.
 A beautiful little coastal town, this was the perfect place for a stroll along the sea front and a poke around in the rock pools.
 We can highly recommend the local honey ice cream, the flavoured varieties are particularly good.

 With pretty coloured houses, a quaint little harbour and a pebbly beach that gives way to soft sand when the tide is out, it’s the perfect seaside town.
-There is a pay and display car park by the sea front which was the ideal starting point for a walk around to the harbour.
+There is a pay and display car park by the sea front.
+This was the ideal starting point for a walk around to the harbour.
 It is worth knowing that dogs are banned from the South beach from 1st May to 30th September.